-Step 1: Prepare your 1Password account
+Step 1: Add provisioning to your 1Password account

-After you complete the setup process, you’ll see:
+After you complete the setup process, you’ll get a

-Save them both in 1Password.
-You’ll need them to deploy the SCIM bridge and connect your identity provider.
+scimsession file to your computer.
+You’ll need these to deploy the SCIM bridge and connect your identity provider.

 The bearer token and

-scimsession file combined can be used to sign in to your Provision Manager account.
+scimsession file you receive during setup can be used together to access information from your 1Password account.
 You’ll need to share the bearer token with your identity provider, but it’s important to never share it with anyone else.
 And never share your

 scimsession file with anyone at all.

-3.1: Start creating a Kubernetes cluster
+2.1: Start creating a Kubernetes cluster

 The SCIM bridge must be deployed to a cluster.
 To create a cluster: